saumyagupta09/GPRC6A/Peripatetic/repeatmasker/readme.md

-## Reepeats identified in GPRC6A genic region by Repeatmasker
+## Repeats identified in GPRC6A genic region by Repeatmasker